elegant-bro/money/README.md

 }
 ```

-Besides, you are able to create some static implementations like `TwoDollars`:
+Besides, you can create some static implementations like `TwoDollars`:

 ```php
 <?php